Dry Ice Manufacturing

 Dry Ice Pellets

-Our pelletizers produce standard 5/8” pellets (16mm) and 1/8” dry ice blasting pellets (3mm).
+Our pelletizers produce standard 5/8” dry ice pellets (16mm) and 1/8” dry ice blasting pellets (3mm).

 Kelly Dry Ice provides custom cut dry ice to customer specifications.